 Verne Orlosk, Fused Glass Artist

-Verne currently works from her studio/gallery located across from the historic Palace Theatre in Manchester, NH and speaks frequently to passers by about the fine art of fused glass.
+Verne works from her studio/gallery space located across from the historic Palace Theatre in Manchester, NH and speaks frequently to passers by about the fine art of fused glass.

-A BFA in Graphic Design from Boston University started a career in the Advertising and Print media industries for ten years.
-She pursued mural painting and developed school enrichment programs in art and jewelry design while raising two daughters with her husband.
+A BFA in Graphic Design from Boston University started a career in the advertising and print media industries for ten years.
+She pursued mural painting and developed school enrichment programs in art, while raising two daughters with her husband.
 A move to Ohio led her to two years of volunteering at the Toledo Museum of Art.
 Seventeen years as an instructor at the Currier Museum Art Center in Manchester, NH allowed her to teach the fine arts in several mediums and maintain her love of drawing.
-She discovered fused glass and directed the program for fourteen years.
+She discovered fused glass and managed the program for fourteen years.

 Our minds, hearts and souls should hold enlightening experiences to renew us.
 Faith and hope are also strong holds, but there is something about the truth in nature that provides a comforting space to linger.
 A leaf is just one colorful bounty in one life cycle.
 How wonderful that in New England we experience this moment that seems to be chosen just for us.